SpongePowered/SpongeDocs/source/plugin/data/custom/serialization.rst

     org.spongepowered.api.data.persistence.DataTranslators
     org.spongepowered.api.data.serialization.DataSerializable

-Without a method serializing and deserializng, your data will not persist across restarts.
+Without a method for serializing and deserializing, your data will not persist across restarts.
 Sponge has a few different ways to serialize/deserialize data based on the type of data:

 - :javadoc:`DataSerializable`\ s implement an interface to perform serialization, and use :javadoc:`DataBuilder` for